Last Updated on May 11, 2025 by Cindy Benezra

 - Practice deep breathing when you’re going into a situation where you might be anxious.

 - Gossip or mean-spiritedness is not a good offense.
-Choose to be kind and loving with your words before you gather with other people.
+Before you gather with other people, choose to be kind and loving with your words.

 - Take care of your health before you attend an event by hydrating and having a snack to avoid ‘hangry’ behavior.